 AMS can be lessened or avoided with proper acclimatization, which will also ease and reduce AMS symptoms.
 A gradual ascent will allow your body to acclimatize to higher altitudes and the decreased oxygen supply.
-Go no higher 300 - 400 hundred meters (984 - 1,312 feet) daily and have a rest after each 1,000 meter (3280 feet) ascent.
-Medication also helps to prevent AMS.
+Go no higher 300 - 400 hundred meters (984 - 1,312 feet) daily and have a rest after every 1,000 meters (3280 feet) ascent.
+The medication also helps to prevent AMS.
 Mild AMS symptoms can be treated with proper medication.
-If medication does not relieve the symptoms, go to hospital or evacuate immediately to safe altitude!
+If medication does not relieve the symptoms, go to a hospital or evacuate immediately to a safe altitude!

 01. Drink plenty of fluids (3 - 4 liters daily at least) and eat carbohydrate food to keep the body properly hydrated;

 02. Do not overexert and only partake in light activity immediate after your arrival

 03. Don't smoke, drink alcohol or take other depressants such as tranquilizers and sleeping pills.
 These will depress the respiratory drive and limit oxygen intake.